rrohan2/cv-multitask-learning-project/README.md

 - Replace the contents of the `data/` folder with your own frames
 - Ensure all images are in `.png` format and have consistent resolution

-Then you can run the inference script to generate the output using the following command in the IDE terminal.
+You can run the inference script with the existing data as of now to generate the output using the following command in the IDE terminal.

 ```bash
 python scripts/inference.py